ozaner/ozanerhansha.github.io-OLD/_posts/math/linear-differential-equations.md

 Where $y_{i\in\mathbb{N}_n}(x)$ are solutions to a homogeneous LDE and $C_{i\in\mathbb{N}_n}$ are real (or even complex) valued constants.

+This means that the solutions of an LDE form a vector space

 <!-- ## Linear Differential Operator -->

 <!-- ## Vector Space -->